AdobeDocs/experience-manager-65.en/help/assets/content-fragments/graphql-api-content-fragments.md

 ## GraphiQL Interface {#graphiql-interface}

 An implementation of the standard [GraphiQL](https://graphql.org/learn/serving-over-http/#graphiql) interface is available for use with AEM GraphQL.
-This can be [installed with AEM](#installing-graphiql-interface).

 >[!NOTE]
 >
->GraphiQL is bound the global endpoint (and does not work with other endpoints for specific Sites configurations).
+>GraphiQL is included in all environments of AEM (but will only be accessible/visible when you configure your endpoints).
+>
+>In previous releases, a package was needed to install the GraphiQL IDE.
+If you have this installed, it can now be removed.

 This interface allows you to directly input, and test, queries.